 - supported housing schemes – these enable you to live independently, in furnished accommodation, with the back-up of a mental health support worker in case you need extra help.

-(See our pages on housing and mental health for more information.)
+(See our pages on housing and mental health for more information about the link between your mental health and your housing situation.)

 In most areas, you should have access to a crisis resolution and home treatment team (CRHT).
 These teams can support you through a crisis at home.